How’s it going Know-Howers!

-To create the copy for your project or business, all you have to do is provide the tool the name of the product or service, a short description, and hit the “generate” button.
+To create the copy for your project or business, you must provide the tool, the name of the product or service, a short description, and hit the “Generate” button.
 It’s that simple and quick!
-The tool will generate from 5-7 copies that you can choose from in under a few seconds.
+The tool will generate 5-7 copies you can choose from in under a few seconds.

-With Headlime you can develop copies in different languages — German, French, Italian, Japanese, Polish, Portuguese, Spanish, Russian, and Chinese.
-When writing the copy you can also play with the creativity level of the copy and the tone you need for it.
-After signup you have a free trial with 25 free credits to generate ads, landing pages, blog articles and more, and once the trial credits end, you can activate the 7 day for $7 trial option.
+With Headlime you can develop copies in German, French, Italian, Japanese, Polish, Portuguese, Spanish, Russian, and Chinese.
+When writing the copy, you can also play with the creativity level of the copy and the tone you need.
+After signup, you have a free trial with 25 free credits to generate ads, landing pages, blog articles, and more, and once the trial credits end, you can activate the 7-day for $7 trial option.

-And last but not least I choose this very tool from the many I have tested, is the Templates section, where you can add your own templates, or choose from the 1000+ options.
+And last but not least, I choose this tool from the many I have tested in the Templates section, where you can add your own templates or choose from the 1000+ options.

 Knowing who you are marketing to is a foundational thing to know in business.
-If you have a product or a service, you must understand who is most likely to use and interact with what you have to offer.
-This deals with background, demographics, motivations, amongst many other variables which make up a target audience.
+You must understand who is most likely to use and interact with your offer if you have a product or service.
+This deals with background, demographics, and motivations, amongst many other variables which make up a target audience.

-Ok, until I get to this answer let’s go a bit back to custom conversion creation and understand where we create it, because to get access to it or share depends how you created your custom conversion.
+Okay, until I get to this answer, let’s go a bit back to custom conversion creation and understand where we create it because getting access to it or sharing it depends on how you created your custom conversion.

-To create it in business level you need to go to the business settings, select data sources and from there choose custom conversion
+To create it at the business level, you need to go to the business settings, select data sources, and from there, choose custom conversion